DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 Georgia consulted the calendar on her iPhone and shook her head.
 “No, I’m afraid I’ve got a lunch meeting back at the office.”

-“Oh,” Jack said, his shoulders slumping.
+“Oh,” Jack said.
+His shoulders slumped.
 “Perhaps another time.”

 He pushed his chair back and started to get up.